SIGN UP TO OUR NEWS!

 Day 5: Beaufort to Brides-les-Bains

 This morning’s ride is dominated by the Cormet de Roselend (1968m).
-This is one of the few Alpine climbs without a ski resort at the top, making it a scenic journey around the edge of a vast reservoir, past waterfalls and through alpine meadows inhabited by Marmots.
+This is one of the few Alpine climbs without a ski resort at the top, making it a scenic journey around the edge of a vast reservoir, past waterfalls, and through picture-postcard alpine meadows inhabited by marmots.

 Classic route: 46km with 1450m ascent [ride profile]